ALTINDENT Privacy Policy

 Our FAQs are the most commonly-asked questions put to our Dental Helpline over the last year.
 If you have a question for us, you can ask our Dental Helpline by telephone or email.
 Alternatively, please take a look at our library of oral health information, which contains a wide range of oral health advice in an easy-to-understand Q&A format.

-Smoking can cause tooth staining, gum disease, tooth loss and – more seriously – mouth cancer.
-Smoking is also one of the main causes of bad breath.
+Smoking can lead to tooth staining, gum disease, tooth loss, and in more severe cases mouth cancer.